Shaolin Soccer

 Shaolin Soccer (少林足球) is a 2001 Hong Kong sports comedy film directed by Stephen Chow, who also stars in the lead role.
 The film revolves around a former Shaolin monk who reunites his five brothers, years after their master's death, to apply their superhuman martial arts skills to play soccer and bring Shaolin kung fu to the masses.
 Over the years the film has grown as a cult film.
+A standalone sequel, Kung Fu Soccer, was released in 2026.

 Plot

-"Golden Leg" Fung, a football star, beats and berates his teammate Hung when the latter offers him a cheque to lose the game, claiming to be the middleman.
-But Fung takes the cheque in the end and loses the game.
-Angry spectators beat him and break his leg.
+In an opening flashback scene, "Golden Leg" Fung, a Soccer star in the 1980s, misses a penalty kick in a crucial game.
+It transpires that he had been manipulated by his teammate Hung, who had made a large bet against his own team and offered Fung a piece of the proceeds if he missed the kick on purpose.
+After missing the kick, angry spectators attack Fung and break his leg.

 Twenty years later, Fung walks with a limp and is the mistreated lackey of Hung, now a successful businessman.
-When Fung asks to coach Hung's football team, Hung mocks him and reveals he tricked him with a bad cheque and hired those who broke his leg.
+When Fung asks to coach Hung's soccer squad, Hung mocks him and reveals that he tricked him with a bad cheque and hired those who broke his leg.
 While drinking his sorrows in the streets, Fung comes across Sing, a Shaolin kung fu master who wants to promote the practical benefits of the martial art to the world.
-No one takes kung fu classes from Sing, however, as he is dirty and poor.
-He steals mantou (steamed buns) from Mui, a woman with severe acne, who uses Tai chi to cook the food.
+Nobody takes kung fu classes from Sing, however, as he is dirty and poor.
+He steals mantou (steamed buns) from Mui, a woman with severe acne, who uses tai chi to cook the food.

-At first disdainful, Fung soon discovers the power of Sing's leg and offers to coach him in football.
-Compelled by the idea of promoting kung fu through football, Sing asks his former Shaolin brothers to join his team.
+At first disdainful, Fung soon discovers the power of Sing's leg and offers to coach him in soccer.
+Compelled by the idea of promoting kung fu through soccer, Sing asks his former Shaolin brothers to join his team.
 Sing's brothers eventually agree.
 As a test, Fung arranges a game with a team known for their vicious cheating.
 The thug team gives the Shaolin team a beating.
 When all seems lost, the Shaolin team members reawaken their powers and utilize them to defeat the other team.
+The thugs ask to join Sing's team, which takes the name Team Shaolin, or Team Good in the American version of the film.

-The thugs ask to join Sing's team.
-Sing takes Mui to try on expensive dresses at a high-end department store after hours and offers to buy her one.
-She gets a makeover to impress him, though the team and her boss mock her exaggerated '80s look.
+Feeling confident about this new development in his life, Sing takes Mui to try on expensive dresses at a high-end department store after hours and offers to buy her one.
+She gets a makeover to impress him, though the team and her boss mock her exaggerated 1980s look.
 When Mui hints at her feelings for Sing, he tells her he only wants to be friends.
 She disappears after her boss fires her.